CasperStormHansen/Logic-editor/README.md

 The rest of this document explains the Logic Editor code, presupposing understanding of the app from a user’s perspective.
 Hence, it also presupposes basic knowledge of natural deduction proofs in formal logic.

 Section 1 covers proofs: their internal representation and how they are rendered.
 Section 2 deals with addition of premises and assumptions.
 Section 3 is concerned with applications of inference rules.
-Section 4 explains the remaining code, for example that concerning initialization and resetting.
+Section 4 explains various bits and pieces, for example that concerning initialization and resetting.
 Section 5 concerns the backend and the part of the frontend that connects to it.
-Section 6 contains the version history.
+Section 6 concerns download and upload functionality.
+Section 7 contains the version history.
 And a final section lists planned updates.

 ## 1 Proofs

 The syntactical structure of a formula is tree-shaped.
 A formula is internally represented by a dictionary, e.g., of the form `{type: ‘conjunction’, left: …, right: …}`, where the dots can have the same form – iterated to any level of complexity.
 The types `disjunction`, `conditional`, and `biconditional` are similar to the case of conjunction.
 The type `negation` has no `left` key.
 The type `atomic` has neither a `left` nor a `right` key, but instead a `letter` key, the value of which is the propositional letter or the contradiction symbol.
 The final type is `empty`, which is used when a formula is in the process of being entered by the user.
 Dictionaries with type `atomic` or `empty` constitute the leaves of the formula tree structure, while the rest constitute its internal nodes.

 The `string` function converts such a tree structure to html containing the formula in the usual linear form by recursively calling itself.
 To be precise, it calls itself via the `stringPar` function which adds parenthesis when appropriate.
-Both functions take an optional `id` argument, the presence of which indicates that the formula is being edited, in which case sub-formulas are wrapped in `<span>`s that are clickable and equipped with `id`s (see section 2 for more details).
+Both functions take an optional `id` argument, the presence of which normally indicates that the formula is being edited, in which case sub-formulas are wrapped in `<span>`s that are clickable and equipped with `id`s (see section 2 for more details).
+Alternatively, the `id` argument may have the value `plain` or `latex`, in which case the return value is not html but part of the content needed for the files discussed in section 6 below.

 The `proof` object is a list of objects that correspond to the lines of the proof, except the first item which is `null` to ensure that the list is, in effect, one-indexed.
 Each “line” is a dictionary containing